LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: LLaMA-Adapter

 \subsection{Zero-initialized Attention}

 If the adaption prompts are randomly initialized, they might bring disturbance to the word tokens at the beginning of training, which harms the fine-tuning stability and effectiveness.
-Considering this, we modify the vanilla attention mechanisms at the last $L$ transformer layers to be zero-initialized attention, as shown in Figure~\ref{fig2}.
+Considering this, we modify the vanilla self-attention at the last $L$ layers to be zero-initialized variants, as shown in Figure~\ref{fig2}.
 Suppose the model is generating the $(M+1)$-th word on top of $[P_l;\ T_l]$ at the $l$-th inserted layer, we denote the corresponding $(M+1)$-th word token as $t_l \in \mathbb{R}^{1\times C}$.
 In the attention mechanism, several linear projection layers are first applied to transform the input tokens into queries, keys, and values as

 Then, the attention scores of $Q_l$ and $K_l$ before the softmax function are calculated as

 which records the feature similarities between the new word $t_l$ and all $K+M+1$ tokens.
 Meanwhile, $S_l$ can be reformulated by two components as